Vincent Cheng Wing-shun: Career

 Cheng was a son of the former Po Leung Kuk chairman Eric Cheng Kam-chung who is also a clothing retailing and computer accessories retailing businessman.
 He was raised in Nam Shan Estate before his father became rich.
 He and his family emigrated to New Zealand where he studied statistics at the University of Auckland and returned to Hong Kong in 2003 after graduation.

 He started involving in community services in 2005 and joined the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), the largest Beijing-loyalist party in 2006.
 He became a member of the Sham Shui Po District Council when he contested in the 2007 District Council elections, winning a seat in Nam Cheong North against two pro-democracy candidates.
 In 2008, he stood in the Kowloon West in the Legislative Council election on the DAB ticket, being placed on the fourth position.

 He went on being re-elected to the Sham Shui Po District Council in 2011 and 2015.
 He also ran in the 2012 Legislative Council election, standing as the third candidate on the DAB ticket in Kowloon West, which helped Ann Chiang to be elected with more than 47,000 votes.

 In the March 2018 Legislative Council Kowloon West by-election triggered by the disqualification of Youngspiration's Yau Wai-ching over the oath-taking controversy, Cheng defeated another DAB member Chris Ip Ngo-tung in an intra-party selection to represent the party in the election.
 He made an upset in Kowloon West by narrowly defeating independent democrat Yiu Chung-yim, making it the first time the pro-Beijing camp received greater vote share than the pro-democrats in a geographical constituency since 2000 and the first time a pro-Beijing candidate won in a geographical constituency by-election since 1992.
 He lost his seat on the District Council in the 2019 District Council elections in Hong Kong.

 Personal life

 He married Dr. Carrie Wu Ho-yee, an older sister of Hong Kong actress Myolie Wu.

 In April 2022, he was tested positive for COVID-19.

+Cheng also serves as vice-chairman of the Hong Kong Sports Institute.